Neurotech-Davis/our-website/README.md

 20. uploaded changes to github ```$ git add .; git commit -m "changes"; git push```
 21. our push manually triggered github actions to run starting a build & deploying website to firebase :)

+**Viewing the Website**
+1. logged into firebase console & selected same project
+2. went to hosting and then scrolled to 'domains' section
+3. clicked on one of the urls & website appeared (refreshed the website a couple times)

 **Using a Custom Domain**

+Followed these two [guide1](https://blog.stackademic.com/connect-domain-firebase-hosting-0c05a0af808b) and [guide2](https://kb.porkbun.com/article/68-how-to-edit-dns-records)

-1. Created a Porkbun account
+1. created a Porkbun account
-2. Bought our domain: neurotechdavis.com
+2. bought our domain: neurotechdavis.com
-3. In porkbun, hovered over domain name to select DNS
+3. in porkbun, hovered over domain name to select DNS (porkbun dns section)
-4. Setup DNS to match firebase information
-5.
+4. logged into firebase console & selected same project
+5. clicked on hosting, scrolled to 'domains' section, and clicked on 'add custom domain'
+6. typed our domain, pressed continue, and added records required onto porkbun dns section
+7. deleted records with 'pixie.porkbun.com' or 'pixie-parking.porkbun.com' (only had domains firebased wanted listed on porkbun dns section)
+8. waited overnight for records to get approved & next morning domain displayed the website